-For a glacier that is cold-based or frozen to its bed, ice flow is due to internal deformation of the ice (Paterson, 1994), which can be modelled more simply than glaciers that have an additional sliding component to basal velocity.
-For an ice sheet that has a mobile layer of water at its base, the computation and modelling becomes more difficult.
-As with many modelling endeavours, tradeoffs exist between functionality, computational speed, and accuracy.
+For a glacier that is cold-based or frozen to its bed, ice flow is due to internal deformation of the ice (Paterson, 1994), which can be modeled more simply than glaciers that have an additional sliding component to basal velocity.
+For an ice sheet that has a mobile layer of water at its base, the computation and modeling becomes more difficult.
+As with many modeling endeavors, tradeoffs exist between functionality, computational speed, and accuracy.